mastersofjava/mastersofjava/README.md

 The procedure below is based on [this tutorial](https://www.baeldung.com/spring-boot-keycloak) but could change based on differences in versions
 - Download the latest standalone keycloak-server from the link on the page [here](https://www.keycloak.org/getting-started/getting-started-zip)
 - Unpack the installation file to a directory
-- Copy the content of the src/main/keycloak-template directory of this project to themes directory within the keycloak installation directory
+- Copy the `src/main/keycloak-template/moj` directory from this project to `themes` directory within the keycloak installation directory
 - Run it using `bin/standalone.sh -Djboss.socket.binding.port-offset=100` or `bin/standalone.bat -Djboss.socket.binding.port-offset=100`
 - Go the webpage at http://localhost:8180
    * Create an admin account and log in
    * Hover on the word 'Master' at the left-top of the webpage and select 'Add realm'
-        * Name the new realm 'moj'
+        * Name the new realm `moj`
         * Click on 'Import' - 'Select file' and select the file `moj-keycloak-realm-export.json` in the root of this project
    * Navigate on the left menu to 'Clients'
         * Click on 'Create'
-        * enter Client ID: 'moj' and click on save
+        * enter Client ID: `moj` and click on save
    * Navigate on the left menu to 'Users'
         * Click on 'Add user'
-        * add 'Username': 'admin', enter a password, and click on save
+        * add 'Username': `admin`, enter a password, and click on save
         * Click on 'View all users'
-        * Select on the id of the user with username 'admin'
+        * Select on the id of the user with username `admin`
         * click on tab 'Role mappings'
             * add role 'ROLE_ADMIN' and 'ROLE_GAME_MASTER'

-Now when loading the webpage of The MoJ game server (http://localhost:8080) it should redirect to the keycloack URL and you will need to enter the admin account credentials there and the MoJ game server admin console should appear.

-All following web sessions will also be redirected to keycloak and one can create a new account there and log in.

 #### Starting
 - From any IDE you can just run the `MojServerApplication.class`
 - Startup via commandline: `mvn compile spring-boot:run`